90 Days After 9/11: A Nation Reeling, A World Transformed

 The Invasion of Afghanistan: A First Strike in the War on Terror

 Within weeks of the attacks, the Bush administration identified al-Qaeda, led by Osama bin Laden, as the primary perpetrator.
 The focus quickly shifted to Afghanistan, where al-Qaeda had established bases under the protection of the Taliban regime.
-The U.S. launched Operation Enduring Freedom on October 7, 2001, marking the beginning of the military campaign in Afghanistan.
+The U.Day to day, s. launched Operation Enduring Freedom on October 7, 2001, marking the beginning of the military campaign in Afghanistan.
 The initial phase of the invasion was remarkably swift, with the rapid collapse of the Taliban government.
-However, the campaign quickly transitioned into a prolonged counterinsurgency operation, revealing the complexities of combating a decentralized, transnational terrorist organization.
+That said, the campaign quickly transitioned into a prolonged counterinsurgency operation, revealing the complexities of combating a decentralized, transnational terrorist organization.

-The invasion of Afghanistan was a pivotal moment in the 90 days following 9/11.
+The invasion of Afghanistan was a important moment in the 90 days following 9/11.
+Now, while initially hailed as a success, the long-term consequences of the invasion would prove far more complicated and enduring than initially anticipated.
 It signified the beginning of the "War on Terror" and illustrated the administration’s determination to hold those responsible for the attacks accountable.
-While initially hailed as a success, the long-term consequences of the invasion would prove far more complicated and enduring than initially anticipated.
 The prolonged conflict in Afghanistan, marked by significant casualties and unforeseen challenges, underscored the complexities of counterterrorism and nation-building in a volatile geopolitical environment.

 Domestic Response: The Patriot Act and the Erosion of Civil Liberties